-This Children Protection Policy is an organization-wide policy and statement of intent that acknowledges that every ImpacTrip volunteer and every member of our organization has a responsibility to support the care and protection of children.
+This Volunteering Programs Policy is also an organization-wide policy and statement of intent that acknowledges that every ImpacTrip volunteer and every member of our organization has a responsibility to support the care and protection of children and people with disabilities.

 It also considers that ImpacTrip does not hold sole responsibility for protecting these members of society and identifies that their protection is also mandatory upon other stakeholders such as government agencies, families groups and non-government organizations.

-We are committed to operate by a policy of non-discrimination at all times.
-This policy establishes that all children who have an interaction with our volunteers will be treated with respect and equal consideration.
+We are also committed to operate by a policy of non-discrimination at all times.
+This policy establishes that all children and people with disabilities who have an interaction with our volunteers will be treated with respect and equal consideration.

 Our policy principles state that ImpacTrip will, at all times:

-- Respect the rights and dignity of the children and their families and communities with whom we interact with, and always act according to their best interests.
+- Respect the rights and dignity of the people with disabilities, children and their families and communities with whom we interact with, and always act according to their best interests.

 - Take positive action to prevent abusers becoming involved with ImpacTrip’s programs and experiences.

-In order to protect vulnerable children we set the following set of practices:
+In order to act according to our present commitment we set the following set of practices:

 - This policy is part on the onboarding of each and every staff member.

-- This policy is publicly available on the website and, to be accepted on programs related with children, clients are required to agree with this policy.
+- This policy is publicly available on the website and, to be accepted on ImpacTrip programs, clients are required to agree with this policy.

-- We reserve the right to exclude any client from a program if the non-profit partner indicates that the client is not suitable to work with children or if any of our staff members identifies any risk behavior or any other reason.
+- We reserve the right to exclude any client from a program if the non-profit partner indicates that the client is not suitable to work with children/disabled people or if any of our staff members identifies any risk behavior or any other reason.

 - All clients must comply with the specific rules of the non-profit they are supporting.
 Those rules and principles underline different behaviors and actions that our clients should avoid which may constitute poor practice or potential abuse and exploitation.